top of page

 • Reward progression balance

-These insights helped us adjust match pacing, power-up strength, and reward scaling to maintain fairness and engagement.
+These insights helped us adjust match pacing, power-up strength, and reward scaling to maximize fairness and long-term engagement.

 Design Goals: